rajucomp/checkout/README.md

 4. There should be a distributed messaging queue where multiple services can push to and listen from asynchronusly to improve the response time.

 ## Cloud Technologies
+1. We need a distributed database like AWS RDS to handle concurrent updates.

+2. A Distributed messaging queue like AWS SQS or Kafka can be used to handle messaging and notifications.

+3. We can use distributed caching solutions like AWS Elasticcache or Redis to handle caching.

+4. We also can use AWS load Balancers to distribute our loads.